-The Regents' Common Reader Awards provide an opportunity for individual chapters to organize and host a local event or activity based on From Sand Creek.
+The Regents' Common Reader Awards provide an opportunity for individual chapters to organize and host a local event or activity based on The Soul Thief.
 Chapter members do not need to attend the convention to apply.
 Contact your Regent and you may receive $100 for your event or activity.
 View application guidelines.

 Awards of up to $600 will be given at the international convention for critical essays or other genres of work that deal with the common reader.
 To be eligible, students indicate on the convention submission form that their work is in the common reader category (presentation type).